 How do I select my Dining Plan?

-A Basic Dining Plan is associated with each type of room.
-The Basic Dining Plan is automatically charged to your student account based on the room type assigned.
+A Basic Tax Exempt Dining Plan is associated with each type of room.
+The Dining Plan is automatically charged to your student account based on the room type you selected or were assigned.
 If you wish to upgrade to a larger Dining Plan than the one associated with your room type, there are options available that you can select as part of your residence offer.

 Supplement your Dining Plan: